The Health Benefits of Vinegar

 Overall, the data appears to indicate that vinegar helps lower blood sugar through a number of different mechanisms (Lim 2016).
 It’s also interesting that it appears to work better in keeping blood sugar down in people with normal blood sugar levels as compared to diabetics.
 Vinegar probably works best in slowing or halting the development of diabetes, rather than for the treatment of diabetes, but more research is needed to know for sure.
 Additionally, it’s also worth noting that vinegar can worsen gastroparesis, a condition that slows stomach emptying often associated with more severe diabetes.

 It may seem strange, but people seem to get improvement in heartburn symptoms with apple cider vinegar before meals.
-The idea is that the sphincter at the bottom of the throat, right before the stomach is acid sensitive.
+The idea is that the sphincter at the bottom of the throat before the stomach is acid sensitive.
 When exposed to acid, this sphincter closes.
 In people with less stomach acid, the signal to close is weakened allowing stomach contents into the throat causing heartburn.
-Vinegar is an acid, so it helps signal to the sphincter at the bottom of the throat to close and stomach contents stay where they belong in the stomach.
+Vinegar is an acid so it helps signal to the sphincter at the bottom of the throat to close and stomach contents stay where they belong in the stomach.

 The minimal research that has been published around this idea has mostly been ignored.
 A comprehensive review of how the lower throat sphincter works didn’t mention acid at all (Mittal 2006).
 However, an earlier study on human subjects showed that acid caused significant contractions of the esophagus and they hypothesized the presence of acid sensors that were involved in the muscle activity of the throat (Bontempo 1994).

-While I’ve considered apple cider vinegar for other indications including gallstones and irritable bowel syndrome, the evidence for most of these is thin to non-existent.
+While I’ve considered apple cider vinegar for other indications including gallstones and irritable bowel syndrome, the evidence is thin to non-existent.
 That doesn’t mean it doesn’t work, it just means we don’t have any research to guide us.
 We do know that vinegar is a reasonable antimicrobial, meaning it can kill mold and bacteria, which is why it’s been used historically for preserving/pickling vegetables and other foods.

 And just because vinegar is natural, does not mean it is perfectly safe.
 Recently at a local grocery store I found a bottle of apple cider vinegar that recommended drinking half the bottle (one cup) a day to help “detox” your body.
 That is WAY too much vinegar.
-In large quantities, vinegar can lower blood levels of potassium, which in extreme cases could cause death.
+In large quantities, vinegar can lower blood levels of potassium which in extreme cases could cause death.

 In addition, since vinegar is acidic, if used undiluted it can erode tooth enamel and damage or burn your throat.
 It’s a good idea if you’re using vinegar regularly to drink it through a straw and wash your mouth out with pure water afterwards.
-If you’re using it long-term, you may even want to rinse your mouth with a little baking soda added to the water to neutralize the acid preventing the loss of tooth enamel.
+If you’re using it long-term you may even want to rinse your mouth with a little baking soda added to the water to neutralize the acid preventing the loss of tooth enamel.
 I personally don’t recommend drinking vinegar straight, it should always be diluted.

 How to Use Vinegar

 Of the different forms of vinegar, raw vinegars without added sugar likely have the most benefit.
-Although some of the effects, like weight loss appear to come from the acetic acid content itself, so even normal kitchen vinegar still carries some of the medicinal qualities.
+Some of the effects, like weight loss appear to come from the acetic acid content itself, so even normal kitchen vinegar still carries some of the medicinal qualities.
 When using vinegar, keep in mind it’s best taken before or with a meal.
 Generally, I recommend at most one tablespoon twice daily in a cup of water before your two biggest meals.
-You can also use it to season foods or in salad dressings with likely the same effects.
+You can also use it to season foods or in salad dressings with likely the same benefits.

 Vinegar is an interesting, inexpensive treatment and when used properly, has its place for potentially helping with a number of different health conditions.
 In the future, I hope we get more research to better understand the full potential of its benefits.